brevzin/cpp_proposals/2641_active_union/active_union.md

   float f;
 };
 consteval bool f(Outer *p) {
-  return std::is_consteval_active_member(&p->x);
+  return std::is_within_lifetime(&p->x);
 }
 ```
 :::

 If the active member of `p` is actually `f`, then not only is `p->x` not the active member of _its_ union but the union that it's a member of isn't even itself an active member.
 What should happen in this case?

-Arguably, this should be valid and return `false`.
-It doesn't matter how many layers of inactivity there are - `p->x` isn't the active member and that's what we're asking about.
+This should be valid and return `false`.
+It doesn't matter how many layers of inactivity there are - `p->x` isn't the active member of a union, and thus is not within its lifetime, and that's what we're asking about.

 ### Subobject